unnatigupta153/unnatigupta153/README.md

 # About

-I am a **B.Tech Computer Science and Engineering (AI/ML) student at ITS Engineering College, Greater Noida**, with a strong interest in software engineering, artificial intelligence, machine learning, and full-stack application development.
+I am a **B.Tech Computer Science and Engineering (AI/ML) student at ITS Engineering College, Greater Noida**, with a strong interest in software engineering, artificial intelligence, machine learning and full-stack application development.

-My focus is on transforming ideas into practical software products through clean development practices, problem solving, modern web technologies, and AI-driven approaches.
+My focus is on transforming ideas into practical software products through clean development practices, problem solving, modern web technologies and AI-driven approaches.

-I enjoy working across the complete development lifecycle — from designing interfaces and building frontend applications to developing backend services, managing databases, and exploring AI/ML solutions.
+I enjoy working across the complete development lifecycle — from designing interfaces and building frontend applications to developing backend services, managing databases and exploring AI/ML solutions.

 ### Engineering Focus